NitorCreations/nitor-deploy-tools/docs/index.md

                          token_name

 Adds an MFA token to be used with role assumption.
-Tokens will be saved in a .ndt subdirectory in the user's home directory.
+Tokens will be saved in a .ndt subdirectory in the user\'s home directory.
 If a token with the same name already exists, it will not be overwritten.

 positional arguments: